RaceFPV/StarForgeOS/docs/FREQUENCY_FIX_SUMMARY.md

 1. Flash the updated firmware
 2. Boot in WiFi mode
-3. Connect to Tracer AP
+3. Connect to SFOS AP
 4. Set your generator to R1 5658 MHz
-5. Change Tracer to R2 5695 MHz in web UI
+5. Change StarForge receiver to R2 5695 MHz in web UI
 6. **Expected:** RSSI should drop dramatically
 7. **Actual (if broken):** RSSI stays the same → **SPI_EN is grounded**